x2qui/hwrapp/README.md

 # ✍️ Handwriting Recognition App (HWR App)

 A handwriting recognition web application that detects and classifies handwritten characters using deep learning.
-The model is trained on the IAM and MINT handwriting datasets and integrated into a Flask-based web app for interactive predictions.
+The model is trained on the IAM and MNIST handwriting datasets and integrated into a Flask-based web app for interactive predictions.